bqth29/simulated-bifurcation-algorithm/README.md

 ### Custom models

 You are also free to create your own models using our API.
 Depending on the type of model you wish to implement, you can create a subclass of the `ABCModel` class to quickly and efficiently link your custom model to an Ising problem and solve it using the SB algorithm.
 Such a model must have a `domain` class attribute that set the definition domain of all the instances.

-The advantage of doing so is that your model can directly call the `optimize` method that it inherits from the `QuadraticPolynomial` interface without having to redefine it.

 For instance, here is how the QUBO model was implemented: